Hi, my name is Mr Probert and I am the Headteacher of Lakeside Primary School

 Whether it is for a formal occasion or an informal chat to a member of staff, we warmly welcome parents, families and friends.
 Parents and carers are encouraged to collect the children from the playgrounds, away from the gate and busy road.
 Staff are usually available before and after school, but please note that during the school day our priority is always the children.
 Mr Probert is often available without making an appointment.
 Please ask at the office if you wish to see her.

-Parents are invited to help with practical tasks - running the library, practising reading with children, helping to prepare and maintain resources, etc. We encourage all parents and grandparents to help with gardening, decorating etc. Please let us know what talents and skills you have.
+Parents are invited to help with practical tasks - running the library, practicing reading with children, helping to prepare and maintain resources, etc. We encourage all parents and grandparents to help with gardening, decorating etc. Please let us know what talents and skills you have.
 In order to keep our children safe, a Police Check will be necessary before you work with children.

 Come and see us!